siddhpatil6/Flutter/README.md

 * To format code shortcut -
 - Mac . - Command + alt + l

+* To Use ListView in app
+- we cant use it as home for scorlable widget so we need use scafold and than u can use ListView in scafold body.

 # What is Widget?
 <b> Everything is a widget in Flutter!</b> <br>